kailigu/pyspark-airflow-aws/README.md

 ![img](img/model.png)

-The model follows a star schema with several dimensions and one fact table.
-The dimension WEATHER is a role-playing dimension.
+The model follows a star schema with several dimensions and one fact table for query performance.
+The dimension WEATHER is a role-playing dimension to query both the weather of arrival date and departure date.

+### ETL DAG

+Airflow DAG diagram: